cs1302uga/cs1302-hw-savable/README.md

    1. Each row should include information about the reference type named in the FQN column.
-With that in mind, **fill in the blanks according to the following column descriptions**:
+With that in mind, **fill in the blanks according to the following column descriptions** -- use the API website you created to get the information that you need:

       * FQN - the fully qualified name of a reference type (e.g., the name of a class, interface, or enum);